Search waiting | Matsusada Precision

 Ultrapure water with particularly few impurities is produced for industrial use, which is used for manufacturing semiconductors and precision machinery.

-Sewage purification is the largest and most familiar volume of water treatment.
+Wastewater treatment represents the largest and most common application of these technologies.
 To create domestic water, river water is treated at water purification plants, and seawater is desalinated.

 Water treatment methods